Concussion & Fall Sports

 Initial Steps

-Foot steps Many of these brain injuries are preventable and often, if proper protective equipment is worn and rules are followed, players should be “in the clear.”
+Many of these brain injuries are preventable and often, if proper protective equipment is worn and rules are followed, players should be “in the clear.”
 For those that do experience a concussion, there are many resources the North Dakota Brain Injury Network (NDBIN) has to offer.
 What should happen if it is suspected that an athlete has a concussion?
 According to the CDC TBI Data, the individual should be removed from play.

 The individual should be evaluated by a healthcare professional with experience in concussion treatment.
 Inform parents or guardians and keep the athlete out of play until he/she is evaluated.
-This information sheet from the CDC should be given to coaches and parents until further guidance can be given by a professional experienced in evaluating concussion.
+This checklist from the CDC should be given to coaches and parents until further guidance can be given by a professional experienced in evaluating concussion.
 It is important to remember it is better to miss one game, rather than the whole season.

 Concussion Maintenance